motonki/ui-construction-assignment/README.md

 This is a school project for the User Interface Constrution master's level course at Aalto University

-# How to start contributing
+# How to run project on your device

 [Install Node](https://nodejs.org/en/download/)